 Iván Sandoval-Cervantes

-Iván Sandoval-Cervantes is a cultural anthropologist from Ciudad Juárez, Mexico, and is currently a professor at the University of Nevada.
+Research, 2020, Grantee Link >Iván Sandoval-Cervantes is a cultural anthropologist from Ciudad Juárez, Mexico, and is currently assistant professor of anthropology at the University of Nevada, Las Vegas.
 He received a grant for “Redefining Dog Breeds in Mexico City: Race, Nationalism, and Compassion.”
 This project examined the relationship between dog-breed and dog adoption in Mexico City.
 Rescue dog organizations are redefining dog-breeds using racial terminology, such as mestizo (mixed), which is changing how people think of dog-breeds and racial terminology.
 Iván writes:

 There is an increasing interest from critical animal studies to look at the relationship between racial categories and non-human animals.
 Race and species are interrelated concepts but their relationship is not often analyzed.
 I believe that a project like this will allow for a deeper analysis of how race and species are discussed in the day-to-day lives of people interested in giving dogs a better life while remaining aware of the ways in which people distinguish between different dog breeds and different racial categories.